vincent-qc/vincent-qc/README.md

 ### Current Projects
-- [Blockout](https://github.com/vincor-qc/blockout) - Not actively maintaining, but I am open to suggestions and collaboration requests
-- [Startpage](https://github.com/vincor-qc/new-startpage) - A personal startpage that I use, will occansionally get updates until I decide to decommision it.
+- Just focusing on my work at @EduBeyond

 ### Past Projects
 - [Particle Simulations](https://github.com/vincor-qc/Particle-Simulations) - A natural selection simulator written in Unity.
 - [Keyboard PCB](https://github.com/vincor-qc/keyboard-pcb) - The schematics and design for my keyboard PCB.
 - [Ikenai](https://github.com/vincor-qc/vhhacks-2021) - A discord bot written for vhHacks 2021.
 - [Geroge Game](https://github.com/vincor-qc/george-simulator) - An IOS game I wrote purely out of boredom during the pandemic.
+- [Blockout](https://github.com/vincor-qc/blockout) - Not actively maintaining, but I am open to suggestions and collaboration requests
+- [Startpage](https://github.com/vincor-qc/new-startpage) - A personal startpage that I use, will occansionally get updates until I decide to decommision it.
 - [vsHacks](https://vshacks.tech/) - A hackthon organized by my club and several others in Greater Vancouver and more...